make-all/tuya-local/README.md

 - Wetair WAW-H1210LW humidifier

 ### SmartPlugs/Wall sockets
-- Kogan Single Smartplug with Energy Monitoring
+- Generic Smartplug with Energy monitoring (older models) confirmed as working with Kogan Single Smartplugs
-- Kogan Single Smartplug with Energy Monitoring and USB charging
+- Generic Smartplug with Energy monitoring (newer models) confirmed working with Kogan single smartplug with USB and Rillpac smartplugs
-- CBE Smart plug with advanced energy monitoring
+- Generic Smartplg with more advanced energy monitoring confirmed working with CBE smartplugs
 - Mirabella Genio Smart plug with USB
 - Grid Connect double outlet with Energy Monitoring, Master and Individual switches and Child Lock.
 - DIGOO DG-SP202 dual smartplug with energy monitoring and timers.